How to Determine If Your Oregon Building Must Comply with BPS

 Step 2: Is It 35,000 Square Feet or Larger?

-The threshold is 35,000 gross square feet, measured per individual building, not per portfolio.
+The threshold is 35,000 gross square feet, measured per individual building, not per portfolio or campus.
 If you own ten 20,000 sq ft buildings on the same parcel, none of them are covered.
 If you own one 36,000 sq ft building, it is covered.
+This is binary—a 34,999 sq ft building is exempt; a 35,000 sq ft building is not.

 For mixed-use buildings, the calculation can get nuanced.
-If a building has 30,000 sq ft of commercial space and 10,000 sq ft of residential apartments, the question is whether the building itself is over the threshold (yes) and whether the commercial portion drives compliance (typically yes, with the residential portion sometimes treated separately).
+If a building has 30,000 sq ft of commercial space and 10,000 sq ft of residential apartments, the building itself is 40,000 sq ft (in scope), and both portions are subject to requirements.
+However, the commercial and residential portions may be benchmarked separately or together depending on how systems are configured.

 Step 3: Are You Subject to a Statutory Exemption?